mvrak/identitytokendecoder/README.md

 ### Extra:
 When logged in, users can push stored local data to the server.
 Users are very prominently notified that all stored data is kept on their local machine.
+Token expiration timer
+Token generation from Private Key
+Adding of .cer/pfx files
+Support for PFT
+CBOR, concise binary object representation for JWTs, easy to get standard library and parse